zohairajmal/RedditChatBot/README.md

 # Training Model

-* Now for the training model, we will use nmt model which is tweaked a little bit.
+* Now for the training model, we will use nmt model which is tweaked a little bit from Daniel-kukiela.
 Follow the following commands:
 ```
 $ git clone --recursive https://github.com/daniel-kukiela/nmt-chatbot
 $ cd nmt-chatbot